-Prong settings come in a variety of shapes to accommodate for varying needs and preferences.
+Prong engagement rings are beloved for their versatility.
+This setting complements a wide range of styles, from classic to contemporary.
+They come in a variety of shapes to accommodate varying needs and preferences.

 Advantages |